igorcamposdeborba/webflux-reactive-programming-spring-mongodb/README.md

 # ![DevSuperior logo](https://raw.githubusercontent.com/devsuperior/bds-assets/main/ds/devsuperior-logo-small.png) Spring MongoDB Reference Project
->  *This repository aims to provide the Reference project spring boot and mongodb to be used in DevSuperior courses*
+>  *This repository aims to provide the Reference project spring boot and mongodb*

 ## Postman Collection and Environment:
 (download from the main folder of this repository, then import it into your Postman)